 Muhlenberg first enjoyed great success in the early 1970s, going 64-16-7 during a six-year span, winning its first MAC championship in 1972 and capturing back-to-back ECAC South titles in 1974 and 1975.

-After several lean years, the program took off again in 1986 with the arrival of Head Coach Jeff Tipping, now the director of coaching for the National Soccer Coaches Association of America.
+After several lean years, the program took off again in 1986 with the arrival of Head Coach Jeff Tipping, who went on to become director of coaching for the National Soccer Coaches Association of America.
 The Mules set a national record for consecutive shutouts (13) in 1988 and handed NCAA champion Elizabethtown two of its three losses in 1989.

 In 1994, Muhlenberg began a run of three CC championships in four years.
 The 1995 squad advanced to the NCAA "Final Four" before getting eliminated by eventual national champion Williams on penalty kicks.

 Twice in the mid-1990s, the Mules received the NSCAA Team Academic Award for having a cumulative grade-point average of 3.0 or higher.